OpenDAoC/OpenDAoC-Website/src/content/docs/docs/core/manual-setup.md

 ## Cloning the Repository

 The OpenDAoC repository can be cloned from [GitHub][3].
-In this example, we will be cloning "OpenDAoC-Core" to the "/home/opendaoc/OpenDAoC-Core" directory.
+In this example, we will be cloning `OpenDAoC-Core` to the `/home/opendaoc/OpenDAoC-Core` directory.

 To clone the repository, run the following command from the Terminal: